vmtk/scala-lang/tutorials/MappingAndPatching.md

 title: Mapping and Patching
 ---

-<sub>by Marina Piccinelli, Math&CS Department, Emory University, Atlanta, US</sub>
+<sub>by Marina Piccinelli, Math CS Department, Emory University, Atlanta, US</sub>

 This tutorial demonstrates how to map the surface of a population of vessels onto the same parametric space and enable statistical analyses of surface-based quantities.